Conditional Warning Probabilities

 Warning Type 15% (non-SIG) Hail Risk 15% (SIG) Hail Risk 30% (non-SIG) Hail Risk 30% (SIG) Hail Risk 45% (non-SIG) Hail Risk 45% (SIG) Hail Risk 60% (non-SIG) Hail Risk 60% (SIG) Hail Risk

 The table with SPC tornado probabilities show the expected pattern; tornado warnings are more likely to be issued in locations where the SPC has highlighted a significant tornado risk.
-The same could be said for severe thunderstorm warning probabilities, but the difference between flash flood warning probabilities is insignificant.
+The same could be said for severe thunderstorm warning probabilities and flash flood warning probabilities.

 The same general pattern shows up on the table with SPC wind probabilities, but there are a few unexpected results that are worth discussing.
 One is the significant difference in severe thunderstorm warning probabilities between a normal 15% wind risk and a 15% wind risk with hatching.
 This could partially be explained by the fact that significant wind areas tend to be small, so the fractional coverage could be inflated because of that.
 Still, when the wind probability is 15%, there is a two-fold increase in severe thunderstorm warning probability if a hatched area is also present for wind.